About the Retail Water Market

-From April 2017, over 1.2 million eligible businesses and other non-household customers in England will be able to choose their supplier of water and wastewater retail services.
+Since April 2017, over 1.2 million eligible businesses and other non-household customers in England have been able to choose their supplier of water and wastewater retail services.

-Household customers and non-eligible businesses will continue to be served by their regional water company.
+Household customers and non-eligible businesses in our area of supply will continue to be served by Bristol.

-Businesses and other non-household customers will be able to shop around for their water and wastewater retailer like they do for other goods and services.
+Businesses and other non-household customers are able to shop around for their water and wastewater retailer like they do for other goods and services.
 Retail suppliers will compete for customers by offering them the best deal.

 Who is eligible?

-From April 2017, the UK Government has estimated that about 1.2 million more customers will become eligible to choose their retail service supplier and shop around to get the best deal.
+Since April 2017, the UK Government has estimated that about 1.2 million customers are eligible to choose their retail service supplier and shop around to get the best deal for them.

 A small number of eligible customers are in Wales.